Pacifica’s Climate Action and Resiliency Plan (CARP)

 Latest News & Updates

-Note: The final version will be available soon.
+Note: The final version Of the climate action and resilience plan (cARP) will be available soon.

 The Climate Action and Resiliency Plan (CARP) Task Force hosted a Youth Art Competition on April 12th, 2025, at the Community Center.
 The event brought the community together to engage in conversations about the City's Climate Action Plans.
 Centered around the theme and guiding question, "How can YOU make a difference for climate change in Pacifica?", the competition invited students from kindergarten through 8th grade to express their ideas through art.
 This free event required a parent or guardian to accompany each child.
 Art supplies were provided, though participants were also welcome to bring their own materials.